nudt-bioinfo/KCFM/README.md

 **SB_cross**

-Fine-tune the KCellFM model using the SB_cross dataset, and then test the performance of the fine-tuned model on the test set.
+Fine-tune the KCFM model using the SB_cross dataset, and then test the performance of the fine-tuned model on the test set.

 ```angular2html
 python ./spatial_transcriptomics/run_train_SB_cross.py